Burger photography can be tough to pull off. But when you do, the results are stunning. It’s among the most popular niches in food photography.

-The perfect burger shot usually needs more post-production than other types of food photography.
-This requires some of the tools Photoshop offers and the ability to work with individual pixels.
+The perfect burger picture needs more post-production than other types of food photography.
+This requires some of the tools Photoshop offers.
+And the ability to work with individual pixels.

 Lightroom is a fantastic global editor.
 But there are certain types of edits it cannot do, like compositing and working in layers.

-If you’re not an expert in Photoshop, that’s completely ok.
+If you’re not an expert in Photoshop, that’s also fine.
 You can get a lot of mileage out of the spot removal tool and the clone stamp.
-Use them to clean up any imperfections in your image.
+Use them to clean up any imperfections in your photo.

-If you’re a fairly adept user, you can hone in on various parts of your image.
+If you’re an advanced user, you can hone in on various parts of your photo.
 Work on the colourization, and dodge and burn to balance out the shadows and highlights.

 Because a burger is a layered product, the various toppings can create shadows on one another.
 You need to deal with these in the editing process.

-The proper styling techniques will make a big difference in your final result.
-So will choosing the right camera angle and perfecting the image in Photoshop.
+The proper styling techniques will make a big difference in your final photo.
+So will choosing the right camera angle and perfecting the photo in Photoshop.

-Hopefully, these tips will give you the inspiration to create your own mouth-watering burger shots.
+We hope that these tips will give you the inspiration to create your own mouth-watering burger photo.

 Eager to learn more awesome food photography tips?
 Why not check out our course Edible Images next!